efourb/projects-data-scientist-practicum/README.md

 ### Project 11:
 Built a model and predicted peak loads in a taxi.

-You can view Project 11 online here, or find it in the corresponding folder of the this repository.
+You can view Project 11 online [here](https://nbviewer.org/github/efourb/projects-data-scientist-practicum/blob/main/P11%20Time%20Series/P11%20Time%20Series.ipynb), or find it in the [corresponding folder](/P11%20Time%20Series/) of this repository.

 ## Machine Learning for Texts